 All in all, Open Banking has the potential to upend the way we bank, disrupting the sector in the same way as media or retail.
 It could, for instance, enable digital-only banks that manage money automatically via intelligent software.
 Banking-as-a-Service (BaaS) too, will go mainstream, bringing to life a whole ecosystem of services running on top of an Open Banking layer.
 Personal finance, now an arcane subject, will become transparent and easy for everyone.
 Whether this is a dystopian or utopian future depends on one’s perspective – either way, it just appears to be more likely now.

 February 6, 2020

-Casper, the Direct-to-Consumer (DTC) mattress company which bills itself as ‘The Sleep Company’, has filed to go public.
-Founded in 2014, Casper sells mattresses of a relatively good quality online.
-Thanks to savvy marketing and a 100-day risk free return policy, Casper thrived in its market, going on to become the most well known DTC mattress company in the US.
+Casper, the Direct-to-Consumer (DTC) mattress company that bills itself as ‘The Sleep Company’, has filed to go public.
+Founded in 2014, Casper sells mattresses of relatively good quality online.
+Thanks to savvy marketing and a 100-day risk-free return policy, Casper thrived in its market, going on to become the most well-known DTC mattress company in the US.
 At first glance, this is good.
 And it is on the back of this success that Casper is trying to raise funds from the public markets.